BGMPrabuddhi/iwb25-402-mindkraft/README.md

 ---

 ## Secret Configuration & API Keys

-**Do not commit real API keys, secrets, or credentials to the repository.**

-- For the backend, copy `backend/config.example.toml` to `backend/Config.toml` and fill in your own values.
-Do not commit your filled `Config.toml`.
+- For the backend, copy `backend/config.example.toml` to `backend/Config.toml` and fill the values.
-- For the frontend, copy `frontend/.env.example` to `frontend/.env` and fill in your own values.
-Do not commit your filled `.env` file.
+- For the frontend, copy `frontend/.env.example` to `frontend/.env` and fill the values.

 ### Required Configuration Files